VazkiiMods/BotaniaCD/README.txt

 gameplay conventions for mods at the time, and being designed to work as a fully standalone experience.

-Over time, many of the design guidelines Botania followed were shown to be pioneers in the future of the modding ecosystem.
-Practices such as focusing on thorough ingame documentation, avoiding GUIs, and providing gameplay via puzzle pieces rather than direct solutions have since inspired many new mods to be created.

 Botania has had a very rocky history over its now ten year lifespan.
 From controversies such as the removal of Dayblooms, hostile forks, the rise of the Tiny Potato as a community icon, the transition through the Official/Unofficial era, failed retexture projects, having its book entirely rewritten and moved to a different system, so on.

+Over time, though, many of the design guidelines Botania followed were shown to be pioneers in the future of the modding ecosystem.
+Practices such as focusing on thorough ingame documentation, avoiding GUIs, and providing gameplay via puzzle pieces rather than direct solutions have since inspired many new mods to be created.

 It's fascinating and humbling to see that even ten years after, Botania remains a popular mainstay in the community.
 In some ways it gives me some pause-- thoughts of "what if that